-Join Brian Bradley for an in-depth discussion in this video The 3ds Max project structure, part of Using Vray RT in Production Rendering.
+Join Brian Bradley for an in-depth discussion in this video The 3ds Max project structure, part of V-Ray RT: Production Rendering.

 - [Voiceover] This course is being set up using 3ds Max project folder in order to help give us quick, easy, and trouble-free access to provided scene files from inside the 3ds Max application itself.
 To ensure that we are set up to take advantage of this powerful file-management system, let's quickly walk through setting up and then making use of an exercise files project folder for this course.
 Although, one thing we will perhaps want to do first is perform a quick check on our 3ds Max preference settings.
 To do that, we can open up the Customize menu, and from the drop-down list that appears, choose the Preferences option.